prey/prey-node-client/README.md

 a different path for the config files.
 (Note: this only affects at run time, so if you wished to change it permanently you should modify the daemon init script).

+## Updating and Edge

+Unless you installed via NPM, Prey will check whether new versions are available if the `auto_update` config option is set to true.
+By default, this checks on our stable branch for updates, but if you wish to keep up with the latest bleeding edge releases, you can optionally set the `download_edge` option on the config file to true.
+If so, Prey will check against our edge branch so you'll be running the latest and greatest, before everyone else.

+Note: This means you'll be running non-stable versions, but you'll also be helping us detect bugs and exterminate them much quicker.

 ## Contributing

 Yes, contributions are more than welcome, as long as you don't plan to include a keylogger or something of the likes.